 The fifth eruption started on May 29th, 2024, and lasted for 24 days, ending on June 22nd.
 It created the largest lava field in the series.

-The most recent sixth eruption began on August 22nd, 2024, at 9:26 PM local time.
+The sixth eruption began on August 22nd, 2024, at 9:26 PM local time.
 This eruption is part of the ongoing activity in the Sundhnúkur volcanic system and marks the ninth eruption in the Reykjanes Peninsula over the past three years.
+The activity stopped on September 5th after 14 days.